Button batteries

 - coughing or noisy breathing

-- chest pain or grunting
+- chest or tummy pain or grunting

-- unexplained food refusal or fever or vomiting
+- unexplained fever

 - bleeding from the gut—black or red vomits or bowel motions.